The galaxy of Coxeter groups

 The image $\tau(S)$ is called \emph{twisted generating set} of $W$.
 The \emph{twisted complete Coxeter graph} $\CCGo'$ is the complete edge-labeled graph with vertices $\tau(S)$ and, for all $s\neq t$ in $S$, the edge in $\CCGo'$ between $\tau(s)$ and $\tau(t)$ has label $\ord{\tau(s),\tau(t)}=\mathrm{ord}(\tau(s)\tau(t))$. \end{dfn}

-An elementary twist depends both on the choice of $J$ and on the choice of $A$ and $B$.
+A twist depends both on the choice of $J$ and on the choice of $A$ and $B$.
 For a given $J$ there may be several choices for $A$ and $B$ in $S\setminus (J\cup J^\perp)$.
-Every elementary twist is invertible in the sense that we get back the original Coxeter generating set and complete diagram when we twist $B^{w_J}$ along the same set $J$.
+Every twist is invertible in the sense that we get back the original Coxeter generating set and complete diagram when we twist $B^{w_J}$ along the same set $J$.

 It was shown in \cite[Theorem 4.5]{BMMN} that the pair $(W,S')$, with $S'$ a twisted generating set as above in \cref{def:twist}, is also a Coxeter generating set of $W$.
 Hence the twisted Coxeter generating set and twisted complete Coxeter graph deserve their names.